 - Fewer than 20% blasts in the blood or bone marrow.

 - Dysplasia involving one or more myeloid lineages or, if myelodysplasia is absent or minimal, either an acquired clonal cytogenetic bone marrow abnormality or at least 3 months of persistent peripheral blood monocytosis, if all other causes are ruled out.

 - Fever, fatigue, night sweats, and weight loss.
-(Refer to the PDQ summaries on Fever, Sweats, and Hot Flashes, Fatigue, and Nutrition in Cancer Care for more information.)
+(Refer to the PDQ summaries on Hot Flashes and Night Sweats, Fatigue, and Nutrition in Cancer Care for more information.)